luciancaetano/lens-ui-docs/docs/introduction.md

 title: Getting Started
 ---

-Lens-ui is a fork of a personal design system that I've been working on for some time.
+Lens-ui is a basic design system focused on stability and simplicity.

 ### Installation